luisanandrade/lu-s-andrade-academic-profile/README.md

 This site is a living archive of my work, thinking, and ambition to contribute toward lasting peace and justice.

-Research Interests
+My research Interests include:

      - Optimization of public policies
 - Algorithmic regulation and algorithmic constitutionalism
 - Algorithmic game theory
 - Stochastic modeling of collective behavior